ysde/grafana-backup-tool/README.md

 ```

 There is [official documentation](http://docs.grafana.org/http_api/auth/) how to obtain the `TOKEN` for your installation.

+If you use the hard-coded settings in `src/conf/` directory, but you want to have multiple configurations (for example, for multiple instances of grafana),
+you can create multiple settings files in the `src/conf/` directory and use them when running `backup_grafana.sh` and `restore_grafana.sh`.

 ## How to Use
 * First perform **Configuration** as described above.